AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Accepts an alias, role name, named transform name, or color space name and returns the color space name or the named transform name.

-   .. py:method:: Config.getColorSpace(self: PyOpenColorIO.Config, name: str) -> OpenColorIO_v2_0rc1::ColorSpace
+   .. py:method:: Config.getColorSpace(self: PyOpenColorIO.Config, name: str) -> PyOpenColorIO.ColorSpace
       :module: PyOpenColorIO

       Get the color space from all the color spaces (i.e. active and inactive) and return null if the name is not found.

       .. note::
          The fcn accepts either a color space name, role name, or alias.
 (Color space names take precedence over roles.)